douglasdavis/pygram11/docs/purpose.rst

 Motivation
 ----------

-There are more than enough histogramming packages for python out in the wild, and some have *a lot* of functionality beyond dropping data into bins.
+There are more than enough histogramming packages for Python out in the wild, and some have *a lot* of functionality beyond dropping data into bins.